-In addition, nine bachelor’s degree programs can be completed right at this campus:
+In addition, a variety of bachelor’s degree programs can be completed right at this campus:

 Information Sciences and Technology (IST) — The IST degree provides students with the theoretical frameworks and skill sets necessary to compete and be productive in the information technology-intensive global context that defines the new “Information Age.”

 Information Technology (IT) — The IT curriculum provides you with not only technical know-how, but also the ability to see the big picture, to be able to apply the appropriate technology to any given situation, and to know how to implement the solution.

 Project and Supply Chain Management (PSCM) — The PSCM degree program helps to develop knowledge, skills, and abilities in project management.
 It emphasizes the integration of manufacturing and service operations, logistics, purchasing, and distribution—the functions that enable organizations to cultivate value-creating supply chain networks.